Registering a heavy vehicle in NSW

 Changes to NSW heavy vehicle registration

-There have been a number of changes to heavy vehicle registration in NSW.
+There have been changes to heavy vehicle registration in NSW.
 These include:

-- a new national heavy vehicle plate and a nationally consistent plate fee of $25
+- a national heavy vehicle plate and a nationally consistent plate fee of $26.15

-- heavy vehicle registration labels will no longer be required
+- heavy vehicle registration labels are no longer be required

 - fleet operators with two or more vehicles will be eligible for the common expiry date scheme.

-As of 1 October 2018, operators will have read only access to their fleet registration details on the National Heavy Vehicle Regulator (NHVR) on-line Portal.
+Operators have read only access to their fleet registration details on the NHVR online Portal.